akkoro/assemblylift/docs/cli-transpiler.md

 -----------------------------

 The AssemblyLift CLI is at its core a wrapper around a TOML-to-HCL pipeline, contained in the [`transpiler`](../cli/src/transpiler) and [`providers`](../cli/src/providers) modules.
-It looks like a transpiler in the loosest sense so that's what it got named, but _generator_ might be a better word.
+It looks like a transpiler in the loosest sense of the word so that's what it got named, but _generator_ might be a better word.

 When the `cast` command is invoked, a new [`Context`](../cli/src/transpiler/context.rs) is constructed from the project's